social media keynote speaker neal schaffer

 I always wanted to move into sales, and finally had my chance, beginning with working to support our Singapore sales in the Asian Sales department and then chosen to launch our sales offices in China.
 At 27, I became the youngest person in company history to become a Team Leader (係長 in Japanese).

-I flourished in China, being able to leverage both my language skills as well as understanding of Chinese culture and society.
+I flourished in China, being able to draw on both my language skills and my understanding of Chinese culture and society.
 From zero brand recognition I established a sales presence for ROHM in China, creating 3 sales offices in Shanghai, Beijing, and Dalian and managing a staff of over a dozen while generating tens of millions of dollars of sales from scratch.

 My experience at ROHM deeply impacted my views on social media from the following two things: